tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 domain**.
 Engineers measure with respect to the domain of expertise.

-There's a myriad of functional abstractions to simplify programs, others like GADs and type families.
+There's a myriad of functional abstractions to simplify programs, others like GADTs and type families.
 Since you must be wise when applying them, you'll need mathematical and domain skills to catch symmetries and patterns first.

 ## Symmetries for the Angle DSL and ML